chikatetsu/song-rating-server/README.md

 to work with this API.

 ## Installation
+### 1. Install Python
-Install Python on your server if it's not already done (I use Python 3.12).
+If it's not already done, install Python on your server.
+I use Python 3.12.

+### 2. Create the Python Environment
 Create your Python environment and install the required packages ([see requirements.txt](https://github.com/chikatetsu/song-rating-server/blob/main/requirements.txt)) :
 ```bash